sparkplug/momo-php-developer-training-slides/PITCHME.md

 - For each resource, two URLs are generally implemented:

           - one   for the collection, like /users ,
           - and one for a specific element, like /users/U123 .

+### Rules Cont ....

+- Nouns are used instead of verbs for resources.

+       For example, instead of /getUserInfo/U123  , use /users/U123

+ - HTTP methods like GET , POST , UPDATE , and DELETE inform the server about the action to be performed

 ---

+### Rules cont ...

+- Different HTTP methods invoked on the same URL provide different functionality

+      POST -> for creating new resources
+      GET -> for retriving a resource
+      DELETE -> for deleting a resource
+      PUT  -> for replacing a resource
+      PATCH -> for partial update of a resource

 ## What MTN Mobile Money provides?

 - sim card as a financial account